Explore

 • Open the Filter Records menu.

 • Filter by Categories and select the category that best aligns with your strategy.
-We will select Notifications as it specifically relates to our quarterly goal to improve notifications.
-You do not have to add Categories to your ideas portal but they are useful.
+We will select Notifications as it supports our quarterly goal to improve notification functionality.
+Note: You do not have to add categories to your ideas portal but they are useful.
 Categories and subcategories help you manage and organize submitted ideas.

 • Filter by Number of votes and define the filter to include ideas with greater than 10 votes.
 This will help you find ideas that are popular with your customers.